Online Optimization in Dynamic Environments: Experiments and results

 More specifically, the idea of dynamic textures is that a low dimensional, auto-regressive model can be used to simulate a video which replicates a moving texture such as flowing water, swirling fog, solar plasma flows, or rising smoke.
 This process is modeled in the following way:

 In the above, $\theta_t$ denotes the true underlying parameters of the system, and $x_t$ the observations.
 The matrix $A$ is the autoregressive parameters of the system, which will be unique for the type of texture desired, $C_0$ the average background intensity, $C$ is the sensing matrix which is usually a tall matrix, and $B$ and $D$ encode the strength of the driving and observation noises respectively.
 Using the toolbox developed in \cite{DTBox} and samples of a 220 by 320 pixel ocean scene \cite{dorettoCWS03}, we learned two sets of parameters $A, A' \in \reals^{50\times 50}$, one representing the water flowing when the data is played forward, and the other when played backwards, as well as corresponding parameters $C_0\in \reals^{70400}, C,C' \in \reals^{70400\times 50}, B,B' \in \reals ^{50}$ and $D,D' \in \reals^{70400}$.
 Parameters $\theta_t \ \in [-500,500]^{50}$ and data $x_t \in [-500, 500]^{70400}$ were then generated using these parameters, with the parameters $A',B',C',D'$ and $C_0$ on $t=100,...,120$ and $t=300,...,320$ and the parameters $A,B,C,D,C_0$ on the rest of $t=1,...,550$ according to the above equations.
 Finally, every observation is corrupted by 50\% missing values, chosen uniformly at random at every time point.
-The parameters $A$, $C_0$, and $C$ were then used to define our (imperfect) dynamical model for DMD, $\Phi_t(\theta)=A \theta$, and a loss function $\ell_t(\theta) = \|P_t(C \theta - C_0 - x_t)\|_2^2$, where $P_t$ is a linear operator accounting for the missing data.
-Note that $B$ and $D$ are not reflected in these choices despite playing a role in generating the data; our theoretical results hold regardless.
-We use $\psi(\cdot) = \frac{1}{2}\|\cdot\|^2_2$ so the Bregman Divergence $D(x\|y)=\frac{1}{2}\|x-y\|^2_2$ is the usual squared Euclidean distance, and we perform no regularization ($r(\theta)=0$).
-We set $\eta_t = \frac{1}{2\sqrt{t}}$, and ran 100 different trials comparing the DMD method to regular Mirror Descent (MD) to see the advantage of accounting for underlying dynamics.
-The results are shown in Figure \ref{fig:dynamic_text}.